 Who Can Implement ISO 22301?

-As stated above, the ISO 22301 business continuity management system standard extends to organisations of all sizes, across all markets and all experience levels.
-ISO 22301 implementation includes reviewing operational structures to identify potential shortfalls, and allowing the organisation to concentrate on its goals and business objectives.
+As stated above, the ISO 22301 BCMS standard extends to organisations of all sizes, across all markets and all experience levels.
+Implementing ISO 22301 includes reviewing operational structures to identify potential shortfalls and allowing the organisation to concentrate on its goals and business continuity objectives.

 How to Implement ISO 22301

 When you implement ISO 22301, the first simple step is to think about addressing the primary requirements of the standard.
-These encourage you to take a strategic approach (hence why leadership is so important) and set the context, the scope, as well as developing a business continuity policy and objectives of the BCMS.
+This starting point will encourage you to take a strategic approach (hence why leadership is so important) and set the context, the scope, as well as developing a business continuity policy and objectives of the BCMS.

-Once you’ve completed implementation it is important to undertake regular audits of the business continuity management system.
+Once you’ve completed your implementation, it is essential to undertake regular audits of the business continuity management system.
 Internal audits are mandatory for achieving independent certification of the BCMS too.
 Performance reviews also complement internal audits to make sure that your management systems are operating as expected at all times.

 The ISO auditor would also expect to see a record of improvements your organisation has made over time.
-Having a method for addressing nonconformities, corrective actions and other improvements is a key requirement.
+Having a method for addressing nonconformities, corrective actions and other enhancements is a crucial requirement.

 How to Get Started With ISO 22301 and Business Continuity Management?

-We always encourage organisations to buy the ISO standard and digest that to fully understand the requirements.
-We recommend starting at the beginning (4.1 understanding the organisation and its context) and avoid jumping into developing response plans until you’ve considered the scope, risks and impacts.
+We encourage organisations to buy the ISO international standard and digest that to understand the management systems requirements fully.
+We recommend starting at the beginning (4.1 understanding the organisation and its context) and avoid jumping into developing incident response plans until you’ve considered the scope, risks and impacts.

-A business continuity management system, put very simply, is a recognised approach for ensuring an organisation can continue operations and respond effectively to disruptive events.
+A business continuity management system, put very simply, is a recognised approach for ensuring an organisation can continue operations and respond effectively to disruptive incidents.